-The CEO attends termly meetings with the JNCC, which includes local representatives from trade unions and professional associations.
+The CEO attends termly meetings with the Joint Negotiation and Consultation Committee, which includes local representatives from trade unions and professional associations.
 This means that employees are provided with information and feedback regarding matters that are of concern to them, as well as the Trust Leadership team receiving guidance and feedback from the relevant associations.
-A consultation was carried out regarding proposed changes to redundancy benefits during 2020 - 21, and is being revisited after the process was paused as a consequence of the pandemic.
-The consultation was carried out onsite at a number of schools in the Trust.
+A consultation was carried out regarding proposed changes to redundancy benefits during 2021 - 2022 with schools in the Trust.
 Schools implement policies on Equal Opportunities, Race Equality, Gender Equality, Recruitment and Selection, and Pay in line with Local Authority guidance.
 A Trust wide 'Light up Uttoxeter training day' provides opportunity for cross working between schools and evaluation of training activities.
 Headteachers are provided with information and networking opportunities at the regular headteachers professional boards, and also with Chairs of Governors at the School Representation Board.